 It was a tube of salami and a jolly trio of Trader Joe’s cheeses.

 “How long has this been here?”
 I asked.

 She couldn’t remember.
-“Four days?” she guessed.
-She opened the pack of salami and began eating.
+“Four days?” she mused.
+She opened the salami and commenced a smörgåsbord.